carlosjrodriguezp/learning-electron/README.md

 # learning-electron

-##Installation
+## Install
 Node must be installed.
-Then,
+Then:

 ``npm init -y``